Third-party cookies: what are they and how do they work?

 Frequently Asked Questions

-The GDPR requires websites to obtain user consent before storing third-party cookies.
+The GDPR requires websites to obtain informed user consent before placing third-party cookies.

 Is it safe to allow third-party cookies?

-To simplify compliance processes and protect you from penalties, you can use compliant software such as My Agile Privacy.
+To simplify compliance and avoid penalties, consider using compliant consent management software like My Agile Privacy.

 Download the free guide